DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why Your Sleep Schedule Sucks (And How To Fix It!) - HealthyGamerGG.md

 			- These make you sleepy
 	- ==Aduio Book / Physical Books==
 1. Food
-	1. Start ==breakfest with Oatmeal== (High Fiber, High satiety, low calorie), so that you wont have huge lunch.
+	1. Start ==breakfast with Oatmeal== (High Fiber, High satiety, low calorie), so that you won't have huge lunch.
 Like 08:00
 	2. ==Pre-emphasis lunch==.
-Eat lunch before you hungry, like 11:30, not too calorie dense, e.g a sandwich.
-Calorie deficit breakfest makes you crave unhealthy food.
+Eat lunch before you are hungry, like 11:30, not too calorie dense, e.g a sandwich.
+Calorie deficit breakfast makes you crave unhealthy food.
 	3. 6-7pm, ==Eat whatever you want for dinner==.
-You gonna be famished because of calories deficit.
+You gonna be famished because of the calorie deficit.
 High GI will make you pass the fuck out.

 # Strategies for falling asleep

 - Falling Asleep
 	- Pitta imbalance
-		- Hold on a few thoughts, cause hard to fall as sleep
+		- Hold on to a few thoughts, cause hard to fall asleep
 	- Have I awake for 16 hours?
-		- Wake up eariler
+		- Wake up earlier
 	- Does your body know it is time to sleep?
 		- Light exposure
 		- Technologies used
 	- Stress / Anxiety (Hi cortisol -> RAF)
-		- threphist / coach
+		- therapist / coach
 		- introspect / process #todo
 		- meditation rewind, yoga
+	- Diet
+		- Yogurt / fruit / drizzle of maple syrup
+			- protein, fiber, nutrient
 - Staying Asleep
 - Waking Up